bobpuffer/moodle-gradereport_laegrader/LAE_readme.txt

 ===CONTENTS===

-Moodle 1.9.16+LAEv1.6.1 consists of Moodle 1.9.16 (20120109) as well as a number of CLAMP-developed features and bug fixes.
-This is a security release that incorporates the 1.9.18 fixes into the Liberal Arts Edition.
+Moodle 1.9.16+LAEv1.6.2 consists of Moodle 1.9.16 (20120109) as well as a number of CLAMP-developed features and bug fixes.

 The following features are included: